CriticalPathTraining/SharePoint2016VmSetupGuide/README.md

 # The SharePoint 2016 VM Setup Guide

-### Updated March 23rd, 2016 for SharePoint Server 2016 RTM
+### Updated March 23rd, 2016 for the RTM version of SharePoint Server 2016

 This GITHUB repository contains the instructions and PowerShell scripts to install SharePoint Server 2016 in a single-server installation to create